Deploying SAP applications on Power Virtual Server

 In the Boot image section, make the following selections:

-Shared file systems boot image selections Field Details Operating system Select 'Linux for SAP (NetWeaver)'.
-Image Select operating system and version.
+Table 2.
+SAP HANA boot image selections Field Details Operating system Select the IBM provided subscription 'Linux for SAP (HANA)'.
+See the explanation of differences in the section Deploying Power Virtual Server instances for SAP on IBM Cloud® Image Select an operating system and a version.
 Make sure that you use the same operating system and version for all deployments.
-Tier Select the tier that best fits your needs.
-Storage pool variations Select the variation that best fits your needs. -
+Tier Choose a tier that best meets your needs, for more information, see Storage tiers.
+Storage pool Select the storage pool that you need.
+Advanced configurations Enable toggle buttons to support more settings. -

 In the Storage volumes section, make the following selection: